 You’d guess one might be disappointed, but the sight of the Bratislava Castle looking down at us, the streets all lit up, the merry decorations and the scent of mulled wine filled our heart with happiness.

-Christmas in Bratislava was going to be epic.
+Bratislava’s Christmas was going to be epic.

 By then, we had learned how to pack light for our winter trips, so we also saved on the flight tickets (you usually get cheaper tickets if you fly with cabin luggage only).